jayss2717/social-boost/DEPLOYMENT_SUMMARY.md

 ### 📝 Next Steps

 1. ✅ Deploy to Vercel (automatic from git push)
+2. ✅ Deploy to Shopify App Store
-2. Set up production database
+3. Set up production database
-3. Configure environment variables
+4. Configure environment variables
-4. Test the deployed application
+5. Test the deployed application
-5. Monitor for any issues
+6. Monitor for any issues

 ### 🐛 Issues Resolved in Latest Push